-The Environment Agency have confirmed this this location is protected by fluvial and tidal formal flood defences (see Figure 2).
-Further property level protection measures will be used to protect the site from flooding these are discussed in Section 5.0.
+The Environment Agency have confirmed this this location is protected by fluvial and tidal formal flood defences.
+There are coastal defences managed by Copeland Borough Council at this location.
+Further property level protection measures will be used to protect the Site from flooding these are discussed in Section 5.0.